tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Maybe that does not make it exceptional.

-Maybe that makes it real.
+Maybe it makes it real.

 And maybe real is enough.